Jillium/readme-generator/README.md

   Clone the repo.
 Make sure to install the npm package inquirer using the command npm i inquirer.
 The program is run with node by using the command node index.js

   ### What will the app be used for?
   You can us this application to create your own readme for any project you can imagine.
 It provides choices for licensing, languages used, and has spaces for contributing.
+A sample readme can be found in the demo file.
+It is titled readMeDemo.md.

   ### How can you contribute?
   Fork your own copy and have fun!

-  ### Tests
-  n/a

-  ### Credits and Contributors
-  n/a

   ### License
   This application is covered under the MIT license